sahilLende/FoodKart/README.md

 This is a simple FoodKart app built using React, Redux Toolkit, and Material-UI, and created with Vite.

 ## About the App ##
 The app allows users to browse through a list of food items and add them to their cart.
 The cart shows a summary of the selected items and their total cost.
-The app uses Redux Toolkit to manage the application state.
+The app uses Redux Toolkit to manage the application state and Material-UI for styling and components.
 Note that the data doesn't persist, so the cart will be reset upon page refresh.

 ## Demo ##
 A live demo of the app is available at https://foodkart-redux.netlify.app.